Greenlight logo

 How to get your family involved in saving money

-These money-saving challenges don’t have to be a solo affair.
-Get your family members involved to both save more money and have more fun — and to teach kids about financial literacy in the process.
-Try these strategies:
+Money-saving challenges don’t have to be a solo affair.
+Get your family involved to save more money and have more fun as you teach kids about financial literacy in the process.
+Here are a few more easy everyday strategies:

 • Set a common goal, like a fun family vacation, to save money toward.